 For this summer assignment, you will do some reading and some practice exercises.
 Most (if not all) of the exercises should be review for you.
-If you do not remember how to do the exercises, you should read and take notes on the associated explanation in the book.
-It is imperative that you check your answers in the back of the book.
+If you do not remember how to do the exercises, you should research how to do them on your own, but you can contact me as well.
+I will send out the answer key close to the end of the summer.
+It is imperative that you check your answers, and that you show your work.
+(No work = no credit)